🚛 We ship to all EU/EEA countries

 The salt on Læsø

-Læsø salt is southern salt, extracted by evaporation of salt groundwater.
-In addition to the salt itself, it contains a number of minerals, which help to create the unique taste that makes Læsø salt a prized gastronomic spice.
+Læsø salt is a southern salt, extracted by evaporation of salty groundwater.
+In addition to the salt itself, it contains a number of minerals that help create the unique flavor that makes Læsø salt a valued gastronomic spice.

-Around Læsø, the sea water contains approx. 2 % salt, but the groundwater on Rønnerne can contain up to 14 % salt, and then it is possible to base a production on evaporating the water.
+Around Læsø, the seawater contains about 2% salt, but the groundwater on Rønnerne can contain up to 14% salt, making it possible to base production on evaporating the water.
 The method has been used since the Middle Ages.

-Sewing stopped in the 17th century by a royal ban; the salt sewing had cleared Læsø of forest.
-It was not until around the 20th century that forests were replanted on Læsø, and in 1991 salt production on Læsø could be resumed.
+The sewing stopped in the 1600s by a royal ban; salt sewing had cleared Læsø of forest.
+It wasn’t until the 1900s that forest was replanted on Læsø, and in 1991, salt production on Læsø resumed.

 Sustainable and local production

 Læsø Salt buys its firewood locally.
-When driving off the road between Byrum and Vesterø, you can just outside Byrum see the large stacks of firewood, which lie and dry for up to 1.5 years before it is delivered to the saltworks.
+When you drive along the road between Byrum and Vesterø, just outside Byrum you can see the large stacks of firewood, which are left to dry for up to 1.5 years before being delivered to the salt works.

-Today, Læsø again has large forest areas, where enormous amounts of firewood and wood chips can be processed.
-Today, the growth alone is harvested, which annually amounts to more than 25,000 cubic meters.
+Today, Læsø once again has large forest areas where huge amounts of firewood and wood chips can be processed.
+Today, only the regrowth is harvested, which amounts to more than 25,000 cubic meters annually.

 Læsø Saltsyderi is just one of many wonderful experiences on the island with the most hours of sunshine.